BorisBrogle/LO43-Vivarium/README.md

 # LO43-Vivarium
-In this project done with 3 others Students, the objective was to create a virtual vivarium containing immaginary creatures.
+In this project done with 3 others Students, the objective was to create a virtual vivarium containing imaginary creatures.
 To run the vivarium, just download the .rar and run the .jar, use the arrow keys to move in it.

 ![Vivaria1](https://i.imgur.com/XiCBLFb.png)